2018 Rocky’s Road Race

 Race-day registration costs are: $20 per person (one T-shirt, if available).
 Under the family discount, the first family member’s registration is $20 and every subsequent member (13 and older) is $15.

-Runners will turn right onto Sherman Lane, cross the bridge over the Teton River and follow the road (eastward) back into town, turning left onto 10th Avenue Northwest and running north to Third Avenue Northwest, turning right onto Third Avenue Northwest, then running in the north gate of the football field and finishing on the new all-weather track in front of the football grandstand.
+Runners will turn right onto Sherman Lane, cross the bridge over the Teton River and follow the road (eastward) back into town, turning left onto 10th Avenue Northwest and running north to Third Avenue Northwest, turning right onto Third Avenue Northwest, then running in the north gate of the football field and finishing on the new all-weather track in front of the multipurpose building.